by Pat Brown

 The red wavelet is delayed relative to the blue wavelet, and inverted in polarity.
 It is simply flipped over, a condition that results from swapping the two wires that connect to a loudspeaker or swapping the twisted-pair in a balanced interface.
 The wave shape is not changed by a polarity inversion.

 The green wavelet has been passed through an all pass filter (APF).
+It is delayed relative to the other wavelets, but one can imagine removing the delay to superimpose them.
 The APF leaves the amplitude unaffected but introduces phase shift.
 The phase rotation is frequency-dependent, meaning some frequencies are rotating more than others.
 This makes the wavelet asymmetrical.
 The wave shape has been changed.
 This creates an important distinction between a delay and an APF.
 The APF alters the wave’s shape.
 Delay does not.
 Delay slides the wavelet down the time axis.
 The APF rotates it down the time axis.
-Think of turning vs. hammering a screw turning a screw and you have the right mental image.
+Think of turning vs. hammering a screw and you have the right mental image.

 I’ll use these three wavelets to produce examples of various synchronicity issues that affect sound systems.
 The following time domain plots are laid out consecutively to facilitate comparison (Figure 5).
 I’ve described the relationship in each case in terms of time, phase, and polarity.
 I have also indicated the tool(s) required to correct the relationship.
 We have three on our palette: delay (ΔT), all-pass filter (APF), and polarity switch (+/-).